geoalgo/slurmpilot/README.md

 **What about other tools?**

-[SkyPilot](https://github.com/skypilot-org/skypilot) is excellent for cloud providers.
-[Submitit](https://github.com/facebookincubator/submitit) is great for single-cluster Python-native workflows.
+While tools like [SkyPilot](https://github.com/skypilot-org/skypilot) and [Submitit](https://github.com/facebookincubator/submitit) are excellent, Slurmpilot offers a more flexible, multi-cluster experience tailored for academic research environments where Docker might not be available.
+We focus on sending source files directly, avoiding serialization issues and providing a seamless CLI for managing your experiments.
+SkyPilot excels for cloud providers; Submitit is great for single-cluster Python-native workflows.
 Slurmpilot targets the multi-cluster academic use case: sending raw source files, no serialization, CLI-first management across clusters.